All kids are bottle raised. Doelings and bucklings may travel from 4-6 weeks of age.

 To save on shipping costs, or travel time, we may be able to accommodate delivering a kid(s) to any regular show that we attend during the year.
 See the Sales page for possible show drop-off locations in 2023.

 Please contact us to determine availability for show deliveries, as we have very limited space for animals that we are not taking to show, and it may require that we leave one of our own animals home.
 If you fail to arrive and collect your animal from a show, your animal will be re-listed for sale, and deposits will NOT be refunded.

 For goats being transported out of state, Veterinary Health Certificates will be provided at cost.
-Our farm Veterinarian currently charges $150 for a field call, and $65 per animal examined for transport, due to the distance traveled to reach the farm.
-This does NOT include the cost of the exam, testing, or the cost of the certificate.
+Our farm Veterinarian currently charges $130 for a field call, and $65 per animal examined for transport, due to the distance traveled to reach the farm.
 As much as we would like to minimize these fees, Curbstone Valley Farm has no control over the cost of obtaining health certificates.
 If purchasing multiple animals at the same time, only a single field call fee will apply to all animals requiring certificates, but each animal will still incur its own cost for the physical exam, and the actual cost of the certificate.
 We will, however, work with you to keep costs to an absolute minimum, and try to combine multiple animals into a CVI visit to minimize expenses.

 It is the buyer’s responsibility to check with their local department of agriculture, or county agricultural extension agent, to determine if their state has requirements for specific blood tests, or cultures, prior to travel, and to allow sufficient time for testing to be completed when arranging transport.
 Some health testing may take at least a week, sometimes more, and CVI’s cannot be issued until testing is complete, so please consider that when making transport arrangements.